 Tea cakes have long been a favorite cookie in the South.
 The name probably dates back to early colonial days and the British tradition of afternoon tea.
 The tea cake is also a signature food consumed on Juneteenth.
 June 19th is Juneteenth National Independence Day, a federal holiday observed in the United States.
 It is a day marked to celebrate the day that word that the Emancipation Proclamation had been signed finally reached Galveston, Texas, and enslaved people in the United States were freed.

 They are similar to sugar cookies, made with basic ingredients.
 Many tea cakes are rolled, but these cookies are made with a softer drop dough.

-Tea cakes let you swap available ingredients, such as butter or shortening and molasses or sugar.
+Tea cakes let you swap available ingredients, such as butter for shortening, and molasses for sugar.
 Some recipes add citrus and spices.
 This version uses the drop method, resulting in two-bite confections that you can enjoy plain or dress up with poppy seeds and a drizzled lemon glaze.
 Serve the tea cakes with a cup of tea or an afternoon coffee.